Discover the Aeolian Islands

 The Aeolian Islands are famous for their volcanic features, dreamy beaches and hiking trails.
 This is what makes them a Unesco World Heritage site!

-If you’re wondering how to get to the Aeolian Islands, you should know that you can travel all year round by ferry from the ports of Milazzo and Messina.
-In the summer, there are also connections from Palermo.
-Starting from the summer season (May and June), it’s also possible to travel to some islands of the Aeolian archipelago from Naples and Reggio Calabria.
+If you’re wondering how to get to the Aeolian Islands, you should know that you can travel all year round by ferry from the ports of Milazzo, Messina, Naples and Reggio Calabria.
+In the summer, there are also connections from Palermo and Vibo Valentia.

-The 7 Aeolian Islands are also connected to each other by daily ferry routes.
-This means that you can go on an island-hopping adventure and visit them all!
+The 7 Aeolian Islands are also connected by daily ferry routes.
+This means that you can go on an island hopping in the Aeolian Archipelago and visit them all!

 Which Aeolian island should I choose for my vacation?